simplic/simplic-navigation-command/README.md

-# simplic-navigation-command
-Simplic command based navigation system
+# Simplic navigation command

+This repository contains everything about the simplic navigation command system.
+The system allows to navigate within an application using commands and parameter.
+The search engine contains an intelligent suggestion algorithm.

+To register commands use `INavigationCommandService`.